tolpit/local/README.md

 Local
 ===================

-Put data offline with IndexDB and LocalStorage
+Put data offline with IndexedDB and LocalStorage

 ----------